andrew/ultimate-awesome/README.md

 - [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-cybersecurity](https://github.com/liyansong2018/awesome-cybersecurity) - A collection of awesome GitHub repositories about security.
-- [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-Iran-datasets](https://github.com/MEgooneh/awesome-Iran-datasets) - Iranian/Persian Datasets. دیتاست‌های فارسی و ایرانی.
 - [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
+- [Awesome-Data-Science](https://github.com/natnew/Awesome-Data-Science) - Carefully curated list of awesome data science resources.
 - [awesome](https://github.com/osmosis-labs/awesome) - List of public resources, documents, and tools for Osmosis.
 - [awesome-switch](https://github.com/perillamint/awesome-switch) - A curated list of awesome things related to Nintendo Switch hacking.
 - [awesome-aws-research](https://github.com/randyridgley/awesome-aws-research) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources for Academic Researchers new to AWS.